rmwkwok/forward_forward_algorithm/README.md

 ## How FF training works

 In each epoch, for unsupervised-FF training, 3 datasets pass through the sequence.
-First comes the positive pass.
-After an positive mini-batch passes through a `FFDense`, a gradient descent is done to update that `FFDense`.
-The transformed mini-batch then passes through the next `FFDense`, and another gradient descent is done to update the second `FFDense`, and the same for the other `FFDense`'s and the `FFSoftmax`.
-Then comes the negative pass which goes through only all the `FFDense` layers and performs gradient descent on them.
+1. First comes the positive data.
+After an positive mini-batch passes through the first `FFDense`, a gradient descent is done to update that `FFDense`.
+The transformed mini-batch then passes through the next `FFDense`, and another gradient descent is done to update the second `FFDense`, and the same sequence of operations are done for the other `FFDense`'s and the `FFSoftmax`.
+2. Then comes the negative pass which goes through only all the `FFDense` layers and performs gradient descent on them.
+3. Last comes an evaluation dataset of only positive data.

-The 3 datasets each required different tasks (out of the 5 listed above) on each layer in the training sequence.
-To make the best of Tensorflow's Graph for fast computation, the `TrainMgr` is responsible for storing built Graphs so that they can be reused from epoch to epoch.
+The 3 datasets each requires the layers to perform a different set of tasks (among the 5 listed above).
+Therefore, 3 different tensorflow graphs can be built based on a `train_seq` python function as demonstrated above.
+To over graph retracing, the `TrainMgr` is responsible for storing built Graphs so that they can be reused from epoch to epoch.

 ## Unsupervised-wise FF vs. Supervised-wise FF